 Thomas C. Hood Social Action Award

-The deadline to nominate an organization for the 2017 Thomas C. Hood Social Action Award has passed.
-Please check back this fall to nominate organizations for the 2018 Thomas C. Hood Social Action Award.
+The deadline to nominate an organization for the 2018 Thomas C. Hood Social Action Award was April 1.
+Please check back this fall to nominate organizations for the 2019 Thomas C. Hood Social Action Award.
 Please see below for information on award eligibility and a list of previous winners.

-The Social Action Award, established in 1991, is awarded to a not-for-profit organization in the city/area hosting the annual meeting.
+The Thomas C. Hood Social Action Award, established in 1991, is awarded to a not-for-profit organization in the city/area hosting the annual meeting.
 The award carries a stipend of $5,000.

 The award is a fitting expression of the overall purpose of the Society for the Study of Social Problems, which is concerned with applying scientific methods and theories to the study of social problems.
 SSSP aims to bring together scholars, practitioners, and advocates to examine and understand social problems in order to further solutions and develop social policy based on knowledge.